Phase 1: Diagnosis

 The implementation of the agreed plan, based on a shared vision of where the coffee sector wants to go in the coming 5 – 7 years, constitutes a major challenge and a long-term commitment.

-Within the first 12 – 18 months, we aim to establish a National Steering Committee, elected by a stakeholder meeting, and with clear terms of reference.
-The terms of reference of the Steering Committee are to develop the agreed plan into a detailed annual work plan, and then take this out into the coffee districts/regions.
-With the priorities identified in the stakeholder meeting, the committee will then be tasked to set up a detailed work programme.
-It will then have to liaise with the different stakeholders who will be in charge of implementing specific tasks.
-These latter include mainly specific activities related to accelerating multiplication of improved coffee varieties.
-Typically, it also involves work with inputs suppliers to promote and coordinate their action in the producing areas, so as to give farmers easier access to good quality and reliable inputs.
+Within the first 12 – 18 months, we aim to establish a National Steering Committee, elected by a stakeholder meeting, with clear terms of reference.
+The terms of reference are for developing the agreed plan into a detailed annual work plan, and then taking this out into the coffee districts/regions.
+With the priorities identified in the stakeholder meeting, the committee will be tasked with setting up the detailed work programme.
+Following this, the committee will need to liaise with the various stakeholders who will be in charge of implementing specific tasks.
+These tasks mainly comprise activities related to accelerating the multiplication of improved coffee varieties.
+Typically, there will also be work with inputs suppliers to promote and coordinate their activities in the producing areas, so as to give farmers easier access to good quality, reliable inputs.

-In the following 12 – 18 months, the formation of regional or district steering groups becomes the priority, so as to ensure that farmers are beginning to receive better services at local level.
-This includes extension advice from district agricultural officers, inputs supply and possibly recommendations addressing issues of savings and credit.
+In the following 12 – 18 months, the formation of regional or district steering groups becomes the priority, with the aim of ensuring that farmers begin to receive better services at local level.
+This includes extension advice from district agricultural officers, inputs supply and possibly recommendations about savings and credit.

-We find that it is pivotal to work at the national level, but there is much to be done with the farmers in the production zones.
-This depends on the ownership of the vision and the cooperation and motivation of the different institutions and organisations at local level which need to interface with the growers themselves to bring about the change required.
+We find that it is pivotal to work at a national level, but there is also much to be done with the farmers in the production zones.
+Much depends on the ownership of the vision, and the cooperation and motivation of the different institutions and organisations, at local level.
+These institutions and organisations need to interface with the growers themselves to bring about the change required.

-In establishing both national and local steering committees, it needs to be recognised that, as “ad hoc” committees, they do not actually have authority to direct or manage activities.
+It needs to be recognised that the newly-established national and local steering committees are “ad hoc” committees, and do not actually have the authority to direct or manage activities.
 This remains the responsibility of the organisations and institutions, both public and private sector.
-The Committees can diagnose the state of the industry and the pending needs.
+The committees can diagnose the state of the industry and the pending needs.
 By identifying the critical issues and proposing priority activities, they can influence the actions taken in the field.
-They constitute a forum for review and act as supportive actors for the institutions involved.
+They constitute a forum for review and provide support for the institutions involved.

-Regional groups will need to include representatives of the production level stakeholders, including farmers, traders, processors and regulators.
-Regular meetings can greatly contribute to a greater communication, cooperation and shared vision of the sector at the local level.
+Regional groups will need to include representatives of production-level stakeholders, including farmers, traders, processors and regulators.
+Regular meetings can greatly contribute to better communication, cooperation and a shared vision among the sector at local level.

 These groups also provide ownership among farmers of the national plans and objectives, and give coffee its proper place on the district agendas.
-In recent years coffee has often been subordinated to other crops perceived to be more important (such as food production), more “modern” (such as horticulture or floriculture) or more interesting (such as spices, vanilla or other exotic plants).
-Coffee continues to be one of the potentially most remunerative crops for small-holders.
-Coffee combined with certain food crops can enhance productivity of both of the crops, and improve farmer incomes.
+In recent years coffee has often been subordinate to other crops perceived to be more important (such as foodstuffs), more “modern” (such as horticulture or floriculture) or more interesting (such as spices, vanilla or other exotic plants).
+Coffee continues to be one of the potentially most remunerative crops for smallholders.
+Coffee combined with certain food crops can enhance the productivity of both crops, and improve farmer incomes.
 However, in order to achieve reasonable rates of return, it is vital that productivity and quality receive the attention needed to reach consistent and remunerative levels.

-In order to reach the large numbers of small-holder farmers, the government institutions, which had traditionally played that role, need to be motivated and mobilised into action.
-For change to be sustainable, we consider that it is not sufficient to adopt only a project approach.
-The time has come to up-scale these experiences.
-Since we aim to target long-term development, the strategy of change has also to be endorsed at the state level.
+In order to reach large numbers of smallholder farmers, the government institutions, which traditionally played that role, need to be motivated and mobilised into action.
+For change to be sustainable, we consider that it is not sufficient to adopt just a “project” approach.
+The time has come to up-scale.
+Since we aim to target long-term development, the strategy of change has to be endorsed at state level.